ConnorAndersonLarson/PlanetParty/README.md

 #### Accessibility

 We made accessibility a priority in our application.
-Rancid Tomatillos recieved a 97% acecessibility audit from Chrome's Lighthouse tool.
-Also using the Wave extension, our application has zero errors and contrast errors.
+Planet Party recieved a 100% acecessibility audit from Chrome's Lighthouse tool.
+Also using the Wave extension, our application has zero errors and zero contrast errors.

 #### Error Handling
 To maintain a better user experience, we implemented dynamic error handling, so that a user will receive a unique error message based on the type of error.